 However, not all debts are bad.
 A low-interest mortgage for your house makes sense from a financial point of view.
 You should see this debt as your rent.
 If you rent a house, you will pay for it every month.
 And nobody complains about that.
 You are paying for the mortgage of another person instead of paying your mortgage.
 It is precisely the same about owning a house.

 I do not think it always makes sense to repay a mortgage.
 It may make sense to reduce it over time, yes.
 But sometimes, it makes much more sense to invest the money instead of using it to repay a low-interest debt.

 In the end, you can use debt as powerful leverage.
 It can help you if you use it correctly.

 If you are struggling with debt, you may want to pay off your debts soon.
 It is necessary if you have high-interest debt.
 However, you should be smart about it.
-You should not repay them off just because somebody on the internet said so.
+You should not repay them just because somebody on the internet said so.
 Weigh the pros and cons and decide for yourself.

 6. An emergency fund with six months of expenses

 Contrary to this personal finance myth, there is such a thing as a too large emergency fund.

-The general rule of thumb of many people is that you should hold between three and six months of expenses in your emergency fund.
+The general rule of thumb of many people is that you should hold three to six months of expenses in your emergency fund.
 For some people, it may be necessary to hold that much cash.
 But for people that can manage their finances properly, even three months may be too much.